Cystic Fibrosis (CF) is a serious genetic condition that can affect many parts of the body, and it is a common genetic condition in the United States.

 Although Cystic Fibrosis does not affect everyone the same way, it does cause changes in a person’s genes that cause the body to produce thick, sticky mucus in the lungs, pancreas, and digestive tract.

-It is estimated that over 10 million Americans are carriers of Cystic Fibrosis.
-Generally, the risk is higher for patients of Caucasian ethnicity or those that have a family history of Cystic Fibrosis.
+It is estimated that over 10 million Americans are carriers of CF. Generally, the risk is higher for patients of Caucasian ethnicity or those that have a family history of Cystic Fibrosis.

 When discharged from the hospital, your baby will have a state-mandated Newborn Screen done.
-This is a screening test (obtained by a heel poke) that is looking for several diseases including Cystic Fibrosis.
-So regardless of if you test for Cystic Fibrosis prenatally or not, your baby will be tested after birth.
+This is a screening test (obtained by a heel poke) that is looking for several diseases including CF. So regardless if you test for Cystic Fibrosis prenatally or not, your baby will be tested after birth.